Mon - Sat: 9:00 a.m. - 5:00 p.m.

 Sun: 12:00 p.m. - 5:00 p.m.

 Check out all the other fun activities we have for kids.
-From Super Science Saturdays to summer camps and scouting the Air Zoo is a great place for kids to experience the excitement of science and aerospace.
+From Scouting Super Science Saturdays to seasonal camps, Launchpad to Learning and Virtual Learning Labs the Air Zoo is a great place for kids to experience the excitement of science and aerospace.

-Guess who’s turning 40?
-In 2019, the Air Zoo celebrates four decades of flight and family; people, planes, and programs; spacecraft and science; education and exhibitions!
-Please join us as we flip through forty years of Air Zoo scrapbooks in our special anniversary exhibition Memories and Milestones.
-We’re pulling out some Air Zoo firsts, including the first admission tickets, and looking back at the early days through an array of vintage photographs.
+In 2019, the Air Zoo celebrated four decades of flight and family; people, planes, and programs; spacecraft and science; education and exhibitions!
+We hope you were able to join us when our special anniversary exhibition Memories and Milestones first debuted.
+Now, with its new location in the Flight Discovery Center, our look into the early days of the Air Zoo may be enjoyed anytime.

 This exhibit honors women in aviation and space, such as astronaut Sally Ride and aviation pioneer Amelia Earhart and Air Zoo founder Suzanne Parish.
 It shines a light on the Women Airforce Service Pilots (WASP), who were the first women in history to fly U.S. military aircraft, and highlights the contributions they made to fight for America's freedom.
 It showcases original uniforms, a visual history mural, photo collages, a timeline and a unique mosaic, which includes each of the 1,102 WASP plus Jacqueline Cochran, founder of the WASP.